jaalto/project--emacs-epackage-sources-list/README.rst

 The information collected here include:

 - PACKAGE-NAME -- from ``epackage/info::Package`` field.
-- GIT-URL      -- the public git repository URL.
+- GIT-URL      -- the public Git repository URL.
 - DESCRIPTION  -- from 1st line from file ``epackage/info::Description``

 After your changes have been been merged, update your copy with::